 7. Never begin any treatment without first having a patch test and ensuring your full medical history taken

 Although modern lasers and IPLs are extremely safe, a patch test and full medical history is an essential pre-requisite of any laser and IPL treatment.
 The patch test is used to determine the safe and effective settings that can be used on your skin and hair type.
-It’s recommend you wait at least twenty-four hours after your patch test to ensure you do not experience and adverse reaction before undergoing your first laser hair removal treatment.
+It’s recommended you wait at least twenty-four hours after your patch test to ensure you do not experience and adverse reaction before undergoing your first laser hair removal treatment.

 A thorough exploration of your medical history is also good practice.
 There are a number of medical conditions that can mean that treatment cannot be carried out.
 These are called contraindications.
 These include things like chronic herpes, hypertrophic scarring or psoriasis to name a just a few.
 There are also a couple of medications that are also contraindications.
 This is another reason to only approach reputable medical clinics instead of beauty salons that offer similar treatments.